vitordb/dotfiles/README.md

 # My Dotfiles Repository

 This repository contains my environment configurations, including Neovim, Tmux, Zsh, Git, and other essential tools.
-The following instructions explain how to clone this repository to a new machine and set up the required symlinks to make everything work correctly.
+Follow the steps below to clone this repository onto a new machine and set up the required symlinks to make everything work correctly.

 ## Installation Steps